Dollar Cost Averaging Investing Strategy & Examples

 An even simpler formula for calculating the Dollar Cost Average.

-In stock market terms, stock prices go up, and they go down.
-Dollar-Cost Averaging takes advantage of the down period to buy more stock, and as the stock price rises, less stock is purchased for the same amount.
+In stock market terms, stock prices go up and down.
+Dollar-cost averagingย takes advantage of the down period to buy more stock, and as the stock price rises, less stock is purchased for the same amount.

 But here is the clever thing.

-In this example, we compare investing over 8 time periods versus investing a simple lump sum of money.
-If the stock’s cost fluctuates downwards but then returns to the same or higher price, you have benefitted from dollar-cost averaging.
+In this example, we compare investing over eight time periods versus investing a simple lump sum of money.
+If the stock’s cost fluctuates downwards but then returns to the same or higher price, you have benefitted from dollar cost averaging.

 Q1 $10 800 100